 Dreamery-hosted events since Summer 2017

-Penn State courses used the Dreamery in Spring 2019
+Penn State courses used the Dreamery in the 2019-20 academic year

 Empower your dreams of improving education

 Affordability, academic integrity, teaching efficacy, student performance, and overall productivity are just some of the challenges facing higher education institutions.
 Some have been around as long as teaching and learning, while others have a more modern slant.
 Teaching and Learning with Technology’s mission is to find solutions to these challenges in order to transform, in positive and lasting ways, how teaching and learning happen at Penn State and beyond.

 The Dreamery, located on the ground level of Shields Building, opened in December 2016 and serves as the de facto headquarters of TLT’s mission.
 In this one space students, faculty, and staff can use multiple new and emerging technologies like augmented reality, virtual reality, 3D printing, rapid prototyping with littleBits, and more.
 Whether a visitor is attending one of the dozens of workshops held annually in the Dreamery or visiting on their own time, there are ample opportunities to uncover how technology can help overcome higher education’s human hurdles.

 The Dreamery is also a versatile space where virtually every piece of furniture is mobile.
 Chairs, tables, whiteboards, and monitors can all be arranged in configurations that showcase how learning spaces can be more active and collaborative.
 Thanks to this versatility, the Dreamery is able to host workshops, presentations, demonstrations, class sessions, and more.